Onelinerhub/onelinerhub/git/create_a_signed_comit.md

-# How to create a signed commmit
+# How to create a signed commit

 ```bash
 git commit -S -m yourMessage